Supporting Technology and Life Sciences Companies

 New Jersey is home to a robust network of incubators, accelerators and co-working spaces to support the development of start-up and early-stage technology companies.
 Here are just a few:

-B. Enterprise Development Center (EDC) at NJ Institute of Technology (NJIT): EDC is home to more than 90 technology and life-science start-ups.
+C. Enterprise Development Center (EDC) at NJ Institute of Technology (NJIT): EDC is home to more than 90 technology and life-science start-ups.
 Located on the campus of the New Jersey Institute of Technology (NJIT) in Newark, EDC companies have access to NJIT facilities, researchers, mentors, student interns and programming to help grow their business.
-Its Soft Landings International Incubator designation makes it an ideal launch pad for foreign biotechnology businesses.
-The facility offers cubicle space, private offices of varying sizes, and one and two hood wet lab configurations.
-Shared conference rooms and reception services are available.
+Its Soft Landings International Incubator designation makes it an ideal launch pad for foreign businesses.

-F. Princeton University Innovation Center: Located off-campus in Plainsboro, the Innovation Center will open in Fall 2017 and provide a wide range of resources including wet labs for chemical, biological and pharmaceutical research, dry labs for electrical engineering and materials science research, and office space for computer science and financial technologies research, as well as for general use.
-This is the newest effort by Princeton University to promote innovation and entrepreneurship and to help promote the local entrepreneurial ecosystem, following being managed by the Princeton Entrepreneurship Council.
+G. Princeton Innovation Center: Located just minutes from the Princeton University campus, Princeton Innovation Center was created to promote innovation and support the local entrepreneurial ecosystem.
+The incubator provides a wide range of resources including wet labs for chemical, biological and pharmaceutical research; dry labs for electrical engineering and materials science research; and office space for computer science and financial technologies research.

-G. South Jersey Technology Park (SJTP) at Rowan University: Located in Mantua Township, SJTP offers wet labs as well as an incubator and office space for technology businesses.
-A showpiece of SJTP is its Virtual Reality Center, where clients conducting high-level research in engineering, science, medicine – and more – have found a one-of-a-kind home.
-The VR Center comprises an R&D VR lab; a data wall for programing and design development; prototyping capabilities; and a custom-designed, 15,000+ cubic-foot VR collaborative environment, which features a 7-foot-high by 40-foot-wide curved wall of screens that provides an area well-suited for collaborative projects.
-SJTP is strategically located 30 minutes from Philadelphia, with land for additional development.
+I. South Jersey Technology Park (SJTP) at Rowan University: Located in Mantua Township, SJTP offers wet labs as well as an incubator and office space for technology businesses.
+A showpiece of SJTP is its Virtual Reality Center, where clients conducting high-level research in engineering, science, medicine – and more – have found a one-of-a-kind home for collaborative projects.
+SJTP is strategically located 30 minutes from Philadelphia.